juanmspoleti/robot_automation_mobile/README.md

 ## About
-This is a sample automation mobile project developed with Robot framework
+This is a sample automation mobile project developed with Robot framework.

+**This was tested in a device with the language set in Spanish (Argentina)**

 ## Install
 * You need to be able to run "pip" command, see: https://pip.pypa.io/en/stable/installation/